dcchan98/Project2000_Landing/README.md

 Project2000_Landing

+Aims:

-Aim : Familiarise full project process from prototyping , creation to hosting by creating landing page for dad's company
+To get familiar with materialise UI library by creating a landing page for my dad's company